ju-br/Happiness-Report/README.md

 measurement invariance should be evaluated.

    ### Is this evidence strong enough to base public policies?
-In recent years, interest in happiness has been growing across numerous disciplines, particularly in the fields of psychology and economics.
-It has also become an increasingly significant object of public policy both domestically and internationally with governments around the world considering measures of happiness, or ‘subjective well-being,’ as progress indicators and tools for appraising policy.
+ Interess in happiness has also become an increasingly significant object of public policy both domestically and internationally with governments around the world considering measures of happiness, or ‘subjective well-being,’ as progress indicators and tools for appraising policy.
 Yet, the findings from happiness surveys are nonetheless often taken to be data